This article will cover:

 Porcelain is denser than ceramic and, therefore, a little more durable.

-- Cement – this is again a very durable tile, but due to being very porous would need to be adequately sealed once laid.
+This is again a very durable tile, but due to being very porous would need to be adequately sealed once laid.

-Its durability makes the cement tile perfect for a kitchen but would need to be sealed due to the risk of spillage.
+Its durability makes the cement tile perfect for a kitchen but it would need to be sealed due to the risk of spillage.